Santius0/ClickToStarSyllabus/gitbook/12_psuedo_classes.md

 }
 ```

 Nice, our page looks pretty good.
-I think we can put a pin on the homepage for now and set up our music page
+I think we can put a pin on the homepage for now and set up our music page.

+## Make It Your Own

+These buttons can be style as you see fit.
+You can give them borders like we do with `divs`.
+With a border, you can make them more round with the `border-radius` property.
+Make sure the colours are to your liking as well!